oorestisime/oasome/src/md/yosemite/index.md

 A few things we didn't know about autumn in Yosemite were:

-- less crowds: YAY
+- less crowds: 👍
-- dry waterfalls: NAY
+- dry waterfalls: 👎

 Even if the main waterfalls were dry we had the chance to see some other ones and especially the Bridalveil one with a great rainbow!

 <rehype-image src="bridalveil.jpg"></rehype-image>

 If you are planning as well to visit the national park for the very known waterfalls then be prepared to see them dry!
 We didn't know about this and came out to be a somewhat disappointing experience.
 The whole park felt a bit dry as well.
-If we add to this that the remaining of the previous season fires were all around we can recommend choosing a different season to visit this park or a different park in autumn, like Yellowstone!
+If we add to this to the clear aftermath of the previous season wildfires visible all around, we can recommend choosing a different season to visit this park or a different park in autumn, like [Yellowstone](/searching-for-bears-yellowstone/)!

 Nevertheless we took profit of the two days we stayed there to explore and enjoy as much scenery as possible!